 Continuing Education Opportunities for Counselors in Pennsylvania

-- At Health Online Courses: At Health is an APA-approved provider, and Pennsylvania accepts its courses for CE credits.
+- At Health Online Courses At Health is an APA-approved provider of continuing education, and Pennsylvania accepts its courses for credit.
 Courses include topics in ethics, suicide prevention, ADHD, current treatment techniques, and substance abuse.
 At Health offers more than 100 courses and students have a year to finish a course once they pay for it.
 Students may access their online transcripts indefinitely.

-- Drexel University Behavioral Healthcare Education: Philadelphia's Drexel University offers online courses through its medical school, which can be used as CE credits.
-Topics include therapies, interventions, and areas of special interest such as substance abuse.
+- Drexel University Behavioral Healthcare Education Philadelphia's Drexel University offers online courses through its medical school, which can be used as continuing education credits.
+Topics include therapies, interventions, and areas of special interest, like substance abuse.
 After completing an online course, students take an online quiz.
-Drexel mails CE certificates within two weeks of completion.
+Drexel mails continuing education certificates within two weeks of completion.

-- American Counseling Association: ACA provides a variety of opportunities for professional development, including webinars and podcasts, an annual conference, online courses, and credits for reading journal articles and book chapters.
+- American Counseling Association ACA provides a variety of opportunities for professional development, including webinars and podcasts, an annual conference, online courses, and credit for reading journal articles and book chapters.
 Members of the association receive 12 free online courses each year.
 Many courses, such as LGBTQ-affirmative counseling competencies, can be completed online.

-- Mental Health Association in Pennsylvania: This nonprofit supports the mental health of all Pennsylvanians through education, advocacy, and the promotion of best practices.
-Its behavioral health navigators help people, including professionals, find resources.
+- Mental Health Association in Pennsylvania This nonprofit supports the mental health of all Pennsylvanians through education, advocacy, and the promotion of best practices.
+The association's behavioral health navigators help people, including professionals, find resources.

-- NAMI Keystone Pennsylvania: This nonprofit assists individuals impacted by mental illness and their families through support, education, and advocacy.
-It offers state trainings, helps individuals navigate through the mental health system, and hosts an annual child and adolescent mental health conference.
+- National Alliance on Mental Illness Keystone Pennsylvania This nonprofit assists individuals impacted by mental illness and their families through support, education, and advocacy.
+NAMI Keystone Pennsylvania offers state trainings, helps individuals navigate through the mental health system, and hosts an annual child and adolescent mental health conference.

-- Pennsylvania School Counselors Association: This nonprofit promotes the work and needs of school counselors by providing professional development through an annual conference, webinars, workshops, and online resources.
-Its ethics committee provides support to counselors involved in situations related to ethics or the unethical treatment of counselors.
+- Pennsylvania School Counselors Association This nonprofit promotes the work and needs of school counselors by providing professional development through an annual conference, webinars, workshops, and online resources.
+The association's ethics committee also provides support to counselors.

-- Pennsylvania Counseling Association: As the state branch of the American Counseling Association, the PCA provides leadership and professional development to counselors and counseling graduate students.
-It serves as a resource for local and state leaders, as well as members of the public, providing information about mental health best practices.
-It also maintains an online career center with job postings where job seekers can upload their resumes.
+- Pennsylvania Counseling Association As the state branch of ACA, the PCA provides leadership and professional development to counselors and counseling graduate students.
+The association serves as a resource for local and state leaders, as well as members of the public, and provides information about mental health best practices.
+The PCA also maintains an online career center with job postings where job seekers can upload their resumes.

-- Rehabilitation and Community Providers Association: The RCPA is a trade association representing health and human services providers.
-It offers professional support and advocates for those in need.
-Through an annual meeting, conferences, and a variety of networking events, the RCPA serves as a forum for sharing information and best practices.
+- Rehabilitation and Community Providers Association RCPA is a trade association representing health and human services providers.
+The association offers professional support and advocates for those in need.
+Through an annual meeting, conferences, and a variety of networking events, RCPA serves as a forum for sharing information and best practices.